fabiolimace/apkm/README.md

 This is a list of features to be implemented:

 * A function to normalize relative paths.
-* A function to check wether a link is internal or external.
+* A function to check whether a link is internal or external.
     - If a link is internal, `link_.dest_` is a UUID, HREF is relative to the file and PATH is relative to the base directory.
     - If a link is external, `link_.dest_` is NULL and HREF is the URL to an external resource and PATH is NULL.
 * A function to check if internal links are broken, verifying whether the file pointed by the path exists.